Noel Boggs: Career

 Boggs performed with Jimmy Wakely during the late 1930s.

-He befriended guitar manufacturer Leo Fender in 1946 and became the owner the first product of Fender's new musical instrument company, a lap steel guitar (bearing the cursive "big F" Fender logo).
+He befriended guitar manufacturer Leo Fender in 1946 and became the owner the first product of Fender's new musical instrument company, a lap steel guitar.
 Musician Billy Strange said, "Speedy [West], Noel Boggs, Jimmy Bryant, and I—the four of us would go out there [to the Fender factory] and just play around as much as we could and help them with design, and tell them the things that we wanted to see put on the instrument."
 Boggs' instrument of choice became the Fender Stringmaster for most of his career.
-He became noted for his electric steel guitar playing that popularized the instrument beyond its native Hawaiian music into other genres of American popular music, specifically Western Swing.
-Boggs befriended jazz guitarist Charlie Christian whose solos Boggs transcribed to create arrangements for three guitars on songs such as "Flying Home" or "Good Enough to Keep".
-Over his career, Boggs appeared on some 2000 recordings as a soloist and performed with nearly every major artist in Western Swing including Bob Wills, Spade Cooley, Bill Boyd, Tommy Duncan and Hank Penny.
+He became noted for his electric steel guitar playing that popularized the instrument beyond its native Hawaiian music into other genres of American popular music, specifically Western swing.
+Boggs befriended jazz guitarist Charlie Christian, whose solos were transcribed by Boggs to create arrangements for three guitars on songs such as "Flying Home" or "Good Enough to Keep".
+Over his career, Boggs appeared on around 2,000 recordings as a soloist and performed with nearly every major artist in Western swing, including Bob Wills, Spade Cooley, Bill Boyd, Tommy Duncan and Hank Penny.
 Boggs was featured on Penny's 1946 hit instrumental "Steel Guitar Stomp" with electric guitar played by Merle Travis.
 With Bob Wills, several hits featuring Boggs became standards, including "Roly Poly", "Texas Playboy Rag" and "Stay a Little Longer".